High-Resolution Image Synthesis via Next-Token Prediction: Conclusion

 \section{Conclusion}

-In this work, we introduce the D-JEPA$\cdot$T2I architecture, along with the VoPE positional encoding and a data feedback training strategy, aimed at enhancing the capability of autoregressive models to generate high-resolution images.
-Our empirical results demonstrate, for the first time, comprehensive outperformance over both diffusion models and existing autoregressive models in the text-to-image generation task.
+In this work, we introduce D-JEPA$\cdot$T2I, along with the VoPE positional encoding and a data feedback training strategy, aimed at enhancing the capability of autoregressive models to generate high-resolution images.
+Our empirical results demonstrate comprehensive outperformance over both diffusion models and existing autoregressive models in the text-to-image generation task.
 Future research will delve into further validation of scaling laws on D-JEPA$\cdot$T2I and investigate the effective application of the D-JEPA architecture to video generation, as well as building a unified multimodal model.